misiektoja/spotify_monitor/docs/usage.md

 The complete summary also names the detected install method and which secrets came from the dotenv file, the environment or the configuration file, by name only.

 Spotify Monitor normally checks every 30 seconds.
-Verbose mode reports token refreshes, metadata fallback, the first temporary friend-list miss, recovery from temporary problems and a periodic status summary.
+Verbose mode reports metadata fallback, the first temporary friend-list miss, recovery from temporary problems and a periodic liveness banner.
+Routine token refreshes are `--debug` detail.
 It does not print every successful check when nothing changed.

 `--debug` retains per-poll lifecycle and scheduling detail plus sanitized request flow and internal state diagnostics.
 Secrets never appear in summaries, verbose events, debug output or the complete log summary.